Delfina Gómez

 Delfina Gómez Álvarez (born 15 November 1962) is a Mexican politician affiliated with the National Regeneration Movement (MORENA) who has served as the Governor of the State of Mexico since 2023.
 She previously served as the head of the Secretariat of Public Education appointed by President Andrés Manuel López Obrador.
 She served as a senator from the State of Mexico in the LXIV Legislature of the Mexican Congress.
 She also has served as a federal deputy and mayor.

-Gómez was elected as the State of Mexico's next governor after winning the 2023 Mexican gubernatorial elections.
+Gómez was elected as the State of Mexico's next governor after winning the 2023 gubernatorial election.
 She is the first woman and the first non-member of the Institutional Revolutionary Party (PRI) to lead the state.

 Early life and academia

 Gómez was born in Texcoco and began her adult life as a teacher in the State of Mexico education system.
 In 1986, she earned her degree in Primary Education from the National Pedagogic University, which she paid for by caring for another family's three children; this was followed by master's degrees in pedagogy (in 1994) and in education (in 2001, from Monterrey Institute of Technology and Higher Education); additionally, she was active in the SMSEM union for state teachers.
 She directed the private Columbia School between 1991 and 1996.
 In 1998, she was named assistant deputy director of projects in the state Secretariat of Education; four years later, she became a school director, facing off against one of her colleagues to see who would be named director of the Nezahualcóyotl public school in the center of Texcoco, winning more than half of the 36 votes cast.